TCE soil vapor in the Como neighborhood of Minneapolis

-The soil vapor of concern, trichloroethylene, commonly known as TCE, was used as an industrial solvent at a former General Mills, Inc., research facility at 2010 E. Hennepin Ave in Minneapolis in the 1940s until the early 1960s.
+TCE was used as an industrial solvent at a former General Mills Inc., research facility at 2010 E. Hennepin Ave. in Minneapolis in the 1940s until the early 1960s.
 During that time, waste TCE was disposed of in a pit on the property.
-The contaminated site has been known for more than 30 years.
+The contaminated site has been known about for more than 30 years.

 Cleanup of former General Mills site

-Drinking water in the area was never a health issue as this area is served by city water and there were no wells that drew from the contaminated plume.
+Drinking water in the area was never a health issue because this area is served by city water and there were no wells that drew from the contaminated plume.